Stargazing in Bend, Oregon

 Pine Mountain Observatory, located 35 miles east of Bend, sits at 6,300 feet atop Pine Mountain.
 The high elevation and zero light pollution provide the perfect spot for the University of Oregon Department of Physics to house a few massive telescopes.
 The Observatory is open to the public on Friday and Saturday nights (weather dependent) from Memorial day through the end of September.

 Or how about peering up at our heavenly skies with local beer nearby?
 Worthy Brewing has a Hopservatory located at their brewery.
 Open Wednesday through Saturdays starting at 9 pm; you can gaze upon galaxies, planets, and nebulas.

 For those who prefer to plot their own astral adventures, there are several pull-outs along the Cascade Lakes Highway with magnificent views.
 Venture out east in the high desert for endless night skies.

-And if the moon is calling you, Wanderlust Tours offers full moon canoe tours.
+Or how about a guided stargazing tour with Wanderlust Tours, a nationally renowned ecotourism company?
+They offer starlit adventures in both the winter and summer months.
+And if the moon calls you, they give full moon canoe tours.
 Glide through the luminous mirror of an alpine lake with the silhouette of Mount Bachelor in the distance.